 Another potential application for printed biosensors can be found in the food industry.
 Rapid detection and elimination of bacteria are essential to prevent food-borne illness.
 In the best-case scenario, the technologies enabling this should be low-cost and portable, to ensure that they can be readily accessed by countries with less wealth.
 Promising work has been done on such a sensor – an all-printed biosensor that detects bacteria.

 As more use cases for printed biosensors are found, more novel technology will be developed.
 That, in turn, will increase demand for these printed biosensors, which should spur more manufacturing and innovation.
 Practically, this should lower the cost of printed biosensors, which should lower the barrier of entry for new technologies to be developed.

 What we’ve just described is a virtuous cycle – technology and innovation breeding technology and innovation, all with the goal of improving people’s lives.
-That’s something that we’re excited about – the future of printed electronics is bright.
+That’s something that General Label excited about – the future of printed electronics is bright.